Creating multilevel hierarchies

 See the full example on CodePen.

-2) Setting the mapping object in a JSON array of arrays:
+2) Setting the metadata object in a JSON array of arrays:

 [